tibwere/comunigo/README.md

 ## Installation and configuration
 Before building and running the application, you can edit the [configuration file](build/comunigo.cfg) to specify some environmental configuration settings.

-After that you can use [startup script](build/startup.bash) to effectively startup peers and other components of the net.
+After that you can use [startup script](build/startup.bash) to effectively startup peers and other components of the architecture.

 As you can see running `bash startup -h` there are a few options that permits you to further configure your experience with comuniGO, for example:
 - You have to use `-n` flag to set the number of peers to spawn